Putting high quality care first

 As part of our commitment to safe and high quality care we have a dedicated Quality Team, which includes experienced nurses and other healthcare professionals.
 The team work jointly with Southampton City Council as part of our Integrated Commissioning Unit.

-Quality and safety are represented on our Governing Body by our Chief Nurse and Director of Quality and Integration, Stephanie Ramsey, and our GP lead for quality, Dr Ian Ward.
+Quality and safety are represented on our Governing Body by our Chief Nurse and Director of Quality and Integration, Stephanie Ramsey, and a GP lead for quality.
 A Quality Exception Report is presented to the Governing Body each month, which highlights any potential quality concerns and outlines the actions in place.
 These reports can be viewed as part of our Governing Body papers.

 There is also a section on quality, safety and infection prevention and control in each of our annual reports.